Query expansion techniques for information retrieval: A survey: Query Expansion

-In 2012, reference \cite{franzoni2012pming} presented a novel collaborative semantic proximity measurement technique known as PMING distance (further updated in \cite{franzoni2017just}).
+In 2012, Franzoni and Milani \cite{franzoni2012pming} presented a novel collaborative semantic proximity measurement technique known as PMING distance (further updated in \cite{franzoni2017just}).
 It is based on the indexing information returned by search engines.
-It uses the number of occurrences of a term or a set of terms and counts the number of retrieved results returned by search engines.
+It uses the number of occurrences of a term or a set of terms, and counts the number of retrieved results returned by search engines.

 The PMING distance is defined as the weighted combination of Pointwise Mutual Information (PMI) and Normalized Google Distance (NGD).
 Whereas PMI offers excellent performance in clustering, NGD gives better results in human perception and contexts.
 Overall, NGD and PMI exhibit good performance in capturing the semantic information for clustering, ranking and extracting meaningful relations among concepts.
-In order to understanding the PMING distance, we introduce some other concept similarity measurement technique such as PMI and NGD.
+In order to understand the PMING distance, we first introduce concept similarity measurement techniques: PMI and NGD.

 Pointwise Mutual Information (PMI) \cite{church1990word} is a point-to-point measure of association used in information theory and statistics.
-Actually, Mutual Information (MI) (Eq. \ref{eq:8}) is a superset of PMI; PMI refers to individual event, while MI refers to the average of all possible events.
-Hence, PMI is defined as same as MI:
+Actually, Mutual Information (MI) (Eq. \ref{eq:8}) is a superset of PMI; PMI refers to an individual event, while MI refers to the average of all possible events.
+PMI is defined in the same manner as MI:

 Normalized Google Distance (NGD) \cite{cilibrasi2007google} measures the semantic relation between similar concepts that occur together in a number of documents retrieved by a query on Google or any other search engine.
-Originally, NGD was developed for Google, but it can be applied for any other search engine.
-NGD between the two terms $s_1$ and $s_2$ is defined as
+Originally, NGD was developed for Google, but it can be applied to any other search engine.
+NGD between two terms $s_1$ and $s_2$ is defined as: